Best Wedding Venues

 The lesser-known Denver Botanic Gardens, Chatfield Farms is a massive, sprawling complex of trees and flora that makes you feel like you’re out in the country, even though it’s just a short drive south of Denver.
 There are a ton of different ceremony and reception sites at Chatfield Farms and the venue can easily handle multiple weddings per day.

-Check out these real wedding at Denver Botanic Gardens Chatfield Farms to see more!
+Check out these images from real weddings at the Denver Botanic Gardens Chatfield Farms!

 Grand Hyatt Denver

 For those looking for sweeping vistas of the Rocky Mountains without the hassle of driving into the mountains, look no further than a Pinnacle Club wedding on the 38th floor of the Grand Hyatt Denver.
 This is a great option if you have guests coming to Colorado from sea level and are concerned about how they’ll fare at the higher altitudes.
 Plus, this might be the best Denver wedding venue to view an iconic Colorado sunset.

 Imagine having your wedding on the set of “Night at the Museum” and you’ve got a pretty good idea of what a wedding at History Colorado is like.
 A museum and a wedding venue in one, History Colorado is one of the coolest places we’ve ever had the privilege of photographing.
 The cocktail reception area is on the fourth-floor balcony, overlooking the high-rises of downtown Denver and the reception ballroom is laid out over a massive terrain map of Colorado.
 Oh, and the exhibits are a blast to walk through if you have the time.